-In this section, based on the above discussion, I will explore the question on what is the optimal inflation measure for monetary policy in practice.
+In this chapter, based on the above discussion, I will explore the question of what the optimal inflation measure for monetary policy is in practice.

-(1) Reliability of DEPI
+A. Reliability of DEPI

 In order to discuss the optimal inflation measures, it is important to obtain the feasible combinations between the weight for asset prices and the observation errors in the inflation measures.
 To this end, I perform a simulation on the observation errors in the DEPI to analyze its reliability under the following conditions.